pulumi/terraform-provider-aws/website/docs/r/network_interface_sg_attachment.html.markdown

 ```

 In this example, `instance` is provided by the `aws_instance` data source,
-fetching an external instance, possibly not managed by Terraform.
+fetching an external instance, possibly not managed by this provider.
 `sg_attachment` then attaches to the output instance's `network_interface_id`:

 ```hcl